 2020 – The production of R22 will be illegal.

-R22 from recycled sources and old stockpiles can still be used for repair of existing systems, however there is no guarantee on how long these reserves will last.
+R22 from recycled sources and old stockpiles can still be used for the repair of existing systems, however, there is no guarantee on how long these reserves will last.
 Owners of R22 air conditioners (systems that are 10 or more years old) are faced with three choices.

 - Just wait until your system breaks.